jonashaag/django-addanother/docs/edit-related.rst

 Similarly to add-another buttons (see :ref:`usage`), to add edit-related buttons to your widget, proceed with the following steps:

-1. Wrap your widget with the :class:`AddAnotherEditSelectedWidgetWrapper` class, and provide an edit URL in addition to the add URL.
+1. Wrap your widget with the :class:`~django_addanother.widgets.AddAnotherEditSelectedWidgetWrapper` class, and provide an edit URL in addition to the add URL.
-2. Make your edit view popup-compatible by having it inherit the :class:`django_addanother.views.AddPopupMixin` class.
+2. Make your edit view popup-compatible by having it inherit the :class:`~django_addanother.views.CreatePopupMixin` class.

 The edit URL must contain the ``__fk__`` string as a placeholder for the actual object's primary key.
 Example::